adtrak-core/adtrak-components-frontend/components/areas-covered/README.md

 - Go back to the Wordpress admin panel

-- Create a "Areas We Cover"
+- Create a "Areas We Cover" page

 - In your theme, duplicate `_views/page.twig` and rename it to `page-areas-we-cover.twig`